Updates to our photo distribution system and photo quality

 Our updated photo distribution system does the following:

-• Automatically copies the high quality, original images in each gallery to a new folder and creates a smaller version (approximately 1024pixels wide and around 200kb filesize).
+• Automatically copies the high quality, original images in each gallery to a new folder and creates a smaller version (approximately 1,800 pixels wide and around 200KB filesize).

 • Delivers the above compressed versions whenever you view a gallery on the Cheercast website